NoelMatero/NoelMatero/README.md

   </a>
 </p>

-<h1 align="center">About Me:</h1>
+<h1 align="center">About me:</h1>

-I'm a passionate high school student focused on building real things, not just code.
-Feel free to contact me.
+In high school for now, been planning what to do next.
+Feel free to contact me !

 <h2 align="center">Get in Touch</h2>
 <p align="center">